Royal Icing Recipe for Decorating Cookies

 Hand whisk the mixture until the powdered sugar is incorporated and looks soupy.
 (I do this step so the powdered sugar doesn't fly everywhere when I start the mixer in the next step.)

-Attach the paddle attachment and beat mixture on medium-high for about 4-6 minutes.
+Attach the paddle attachment to your mixer (KitchenAid Flex Edge Paddle is my favorite!) and beat mixture on medium-high for about 4-6 minutes.

 The mixture should begin to thicken and whiten.